 Everyone is a superstar at some point in their lives.
 The way you achieve successes and the successes you achieve are intensely interesting for those listening because stories are the way we have learned and survived for thousands of years.
 The STAR method (Situation, Task, Action, Result) is simply a formalization of a short story which displays a moral and desirable qualities with you center stage achieving results.
 Start at level 1, this will help you immediately and you can keep refining it to become a master.

-Final word – Be yourself, be positive, be honest.
+Final word – Be yourself, be positive, be honest, keep learning.

 Remember, practice make perfect, but while you are practicing, don’t try to learn your story like learning lines.
 Do you preparation and have the possible ideas ready, then listen to the question and answer honestly.
-Be yourself and deliver your story professionally and positively knowing that if they are looking for your skills then you will be putting yourself in the best light possible through using the STAR Method.
+Be yourself and deliver your story professionally and positively knowing that if they are looking for your skills then you will be putting yourself in the best light.
+Once you have mastered the STAR Method, learn something new like this Simple Behavioral Interview Technique.